jason-moritz/receipt-processor-api/README.md

 1. Start docker desktop.

 2. Clone repository and cd into the cloned directory.
-In your terminal, run the following commands:
+To build the docker image, run the following command:

 `docker build . -t receipt-processor-api:1.0`

-3. This will build the initial image.
-To run the image, run the following command:
+3. To start the docker container, run the following command:

 `docker run -dp 3000:3000 receipt-processor-api:1.0`

 **Note**

+- When running in `NODE_ENV='development'`, this api will run method `insertData` to seed the database with dummy data.
-For production builds, in the Dockerfile, comment out the DEV section and comment in the PROD section.
+- For production builds, in the Dockerfile, comment out the DEV section and comment in the PROD section.

 ---